alinz/storage.go/README.md

 }
 ```

-- Optimized merkle tree for fast write using
+- Optimized merkle tree for fast write
 - Support io.Reader out of the box
-- Dedup files by default
+- Dedup files by default using SHA-256 hash

 ## Example